 Laboratory practical in office hours

 Problem solving In office hours

 Tests Description

 Objective questions exam In office hours

 Problem and/or exercise solving In office hours

 Essay questions exam In office hours

-Practices report In office hours
+Report of practices, practicum and external practices In office hours

-Assessment Des cription Qualification = arning esults questions exam que of e ofs for evaluation of the competitions purchased that include enclosed stions with different alternative of answer (true/false, multiple election, pairing elements).
-The students select an answer between a number limited of sibilities.
-10 B3 (C2 exercise solving time of in which the student has to solve a series of problems and/or exercises in a e/condition established/ace by the professor.
-Of this way, the student has to ly the knowledges that has purchased.
-40 B3 (C2 D2 exam The ofs for evaluation of the competitions that include open questions on a subject students have to develop, relate, organise and present the knowledges that e on the matter in an extensive answer. .
-40 B3 (C2 chai and paration of a document by part of the student in which they reflect the racteristics of the work carried out.
-The students have to describe the tasks procedures developed, show the results obtained or observations made, as I as the analysis and treatment of data.
-10 B3 (D10
+Description Qualification Training and Learning Results Objective question exam nsTests for evaluating the acquired competences that include closed questions with different answer alternatives (true / false, multiple choice, pairing of elements).
+Students select an answer from a limited number of possibilities.
+10 B3 C2 Problem and/or exercise solving Test in which the student must solve a series of problems and / or exercises in a time / condition established by the teacher.
+In this way, the student must apply the knowledge they have acquired.
+40 B3 C2 D2 Essay questions exam Competency assessment tests that include open-ended questions on a topic.
+Students must develop, relate, organize and present the knowledge they have on the subject in an extensive answer.
+40 B3 C2 Report of practices practicum and external practices s, Preparation of a document by the student that reflects the characteristics of the work carried out.
+Students must describe the tasks and procedures developed, show the results obtained or observations made, as well as the analysis and treatment of data.
+10 B3 C2 D9 D10

-The qualification of the continuous evaluation (which we will call EC) will have a weight of 30% of the final grade and will include both the contents of the laboratory practices (weight of 20%, which we will call ECL qualification) and of the classroom (weight of 10%, which we will call ECA qualification).
+The qualification of the continuous evaluation (which we will call EC) will have a weight of 40% of the final grade and will include both the contents of the laboratory practices (weight of 20%, which we will call ECL qualification) and of the classroom (weight of 20%, which we will call ECA qualification).